elhidraouij/boost-your-code/_posts/2025-02-05-how-i-built-a-deeplearning-framework-from-scratch.md

 ## Introduction

 The best way to finally understand a concept is to built it with your own hand.
+As I wanted to clearly understand the machine, I took of my time to build an entire homemade DeepLearning framework.

 ## Prerequisite